 The riveting locals chewing the fat

-Our hand picked porters wading out to collect our luggag
+Our hand picked porters wading out to collect our luggage

 Special delivery - my new sea blues handwoven, hand stitched striped/check throw